graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 }
 ```

-The above example declares the key field `sku` to be inaccessible through from
+The above example declares the key field `sku` to be inaccessible from
 the composite schema.
 However, type system members marked as inaccessible can
 still be used within the composite execution schema to fulfill requirements or
 lookups.